bitshares/bitshares.github.io-old/_technology/performance-and-scalability.md

 Based upon the lessons we learn from LMAX we know that a virtual machine for a blockchain should be designed with single-threaded performance in mind.
 This means it should be optimized for Just-In-Time compilation from the beginning and that the most frequently used smart contracts should be supported natively by the blockchain leaving only the rarely used custom contracts to run in a virtual machine.
 These custom contracts should be designed around performance which means the Virtual Machine should limit the addressable memory to something that will fit within the CPU cache.

+## Object Oriented Data Model

+One of the benefits of keeping everything in memory is that the software can be designed to mimic the real-world relationships of data.
+This means that when the Business Logic Processor can quickly follow in-memory pointers to the data it needs rather than being forced to perform expensive database queries.
+It means that data can be accessed without copying it and it can be modified in-place.
+This single optimization offers an order of magnitude performance gain over using any database-based approach.

 ## Conclusion

 Designing high-performance blockchains isn’t rocket-science and doesn’t require complex, hard-to-understand protocols nor does it require dividing the processing among all the nodes on the network.
 Instead all that is necessary to build a high-performance blockchain is to remove all calculations that are not part of the critical, order-dependent, evaluation from the core business logic and to design a protocol that facilitates these kinds of optimizations.

-# from elsewhere

-## Object Graph Database

-A unified database structure based around an in-memory object graph can provide fast, constant-time lookups of the data needed to process transactions.
-This structure also lends itself to easy snapshots and restoring of database state.
-This state should be significantly smaller than the complete transaction history of all objects.

-Everything in the graph database is an object that is allocated a sequential ID by the consensus process.
-Anyone can create a object that contains arbitrary data and every object has a owner who is the only person able to change the data.
-This owner can be transferred to someone else.
-The core protocol does not need to support specifying the data, it must only support allocating and transferring ownership of IDs.
-Higher level interpretations of custom data operations can then utilize the IDs allocated by the protocol.

-** Fees **

-Every single operation must specify and pay its fees.
-All fees are set by the delegates which publish a fee schedule with a different fee for each operation type.
-Once per day the fees adjust to the median of the delegate schedules.
-A fee may be paid in any asset provided there is BTS in the fee pool for that asset and the issuer has published a price for extracting fees from the pool.
-Anyone may contribute BTS to the fee pool for an asset.
-In the case of BitAssets the fee pool can go negative and the network automatically sells the BitAssets accumulated when someone places an order to buy the BitAsset for BTS.

-** Should Objects have the ability to be listed for sale "on the blockchain"?  **

-Given that objects are transferrable, they could be sold "off chain".
-All that would be necessary is for someone to construct a transaction with two operations: 1 transfer payment, and 1 transfer object and then have both parties "sign" the transaction.
-This would be atomic and keep features "off chain".
-On the other hand, this requires both parties to be online and available to sign the transaction at about the same time.
-The cost of implementing it "on chain" is to add an optional "sale price" to an object and a single operation that will buy it.

-## Maintenance Blocks
-When producing blocks at speeds as fast as 1 block per second, the maximum time available to perform computationally intensive tasks is very small.
-From time to time there are expensive operations that may take a few seconds or a few minutes to perform that cannot be efficiently or practically amortized over many blocks.
-To accommodate periodic execution of more expensive operations, DPOS 2.0 introduces a Maintenance Block that has a longer interval between when it is produce and when the previous block was produced.

-An example of an expensive operation would be tallying the votes of all stakeholders.
-For this reason, DPOS 2.0 only updates vote tallies on maintenance blocks and recommends one maintenance block per day.
-Under DPOS 1.0, the real-time calculation and updating of votes accounted for a significant computational load on every individual transaction.
-Under DPOS 2.0, all modifications to balances are coalesced into one vote update per day which is significantly more efficient and less error prone.

-Other tasks that can be performed on a Maintenance Block would be the updating and refreshing of database indexes, calculating new blockchain parameters, sanity checking of the total supply, etc.
-The exact uses depend upon what kind of operations a blockchain is designed to support.
+This is what BitShares has done.